 Upon graduation, students must be prepared to provide entry-level, patient-centered care in a variety of practice settings as a contributing member of an interprofessional team.
-In addition to other program requirements, students will be required to participate and successfully progress through the IPE co- curricular requirements that will occur throughout the P2, P3, and P4 years.
-During the P1-P3 years, the co-curricular program will be offered in conjunction with other healthcare schools, including but not limited to medicine, nursing, physician assistant, etc. Students will be placed on interprofessional teams and will be expected to participate in all required activities including virtual discussion boards, collaborative patient case discussions, and simulations.
+In addition to other program requirements, students will be required to participate and successfully progress through the IPE requirements that will occur throughout the P1, P2, P3, and P4 years.
+During the P1-P3 years, the program will be offered in conjunction with other healthcare schools, including but not limited to medicine, nursing, physician assistant, etc. Students will be placed on interprofessional teams and will be expected to participate in all required activities including virtual discussion boards, collaborative patient case discussions, and simulations.
 During the P4 year, each student will be assigned to at least one APPE that includes an interprofessional practice component.
 Students will be required to document their interprofessional interactions and reflect upon them.
-This documentation will be evaluated by the Co-Curriculum and Interprofessional Education Oversight Committee.
 Students will be assessed periodically throughout the program to ensure they are competent in the domains of IPE.
-If the student does not successfully progress through the program, he/she will be placed on academic warning and required to remediate by repeating the element of the program in which they were deemed deficient.
+If the student does not successfully progress through the program in which they were deemed deficient.
 A student must successfully complete the program in order to graduate.
 Delays in successful IPE remediation may delay graduation from the program.